cyf0525/face-check-in-tool/README.md

-# reconstruct
+# refactor
-reconstruction of face detection
+refactor of face detection